dotlang/language/README.md

 # Functions

 Functions are a type of binding which can accept a set of inputs and give an output.
 Lambda or a function pointer is defined similarly to a normal function in a module.
 They use the same syntax, except that, they are defined inside a function.
 When defining a function, just like a normal binding.
-For example `(int,int -> int)` is a function type, but `(x:int, y:int -> z:int) {z = x+y}` is function literal.
+For example `(int,int -> int)` is a function type, but `(x:int, y:int -> int) {:: x+y}` is function literal.

-There are two ways to define a function: Expressive method (e.g. `process = (x:int -> x+1)` and complete method where result of the function is expressed in a code block.
+There are two ways to define a function: Simple method (e.g. `process = (x:int -> x+1)` and complete method where result of the function is expressed in a code block.
 Note that `process = (x:int -> nothing)` is a complete function definition because it is providing an expression for it's output.
-If there is no output, you should use a name for the `nothing` output or `_` if it desn't matter: `process = (x:int -> _:nothing) {...}`

 A function call with union data (e.g. `int|string`) means there must be functions defined for all possible types in the union (e.g. for `int` and `string`).

-To return a value from function, you should assign to the binding assigned for the output.
-In this assignment, you can refer to future bindings to make early return possible (Example 10).
+To return a value from function, you should use `::` operator.
+This can be prefixed with a condition to make return conditional (Example 10).

 You can alias a function by defining another binding pointing to it (Example 12).